bitpusher2k/M365IRScripts/README.md

 * 05-ProcessUnifiedAuditLogFlatten.ps1 - Process CSV of any event logs from the Unified Audit Log exported with these scripts.
 Flattens objects and makes more usable during manual review.
 * 06-Lookup-IPInfoCSV.bat - Shim to enable drag-and-drop of downloaded log to PS script of the same name.
 * 06-Lookup-IPInfoCSV.ps1 - Process CSV of exported logs from the Unified Audit Log or other source which includes a column of IP addresses - Enrich the CSV with information on each IP address.
+* 07-ProcessObjectFlatten.bat - Shim to enable drag-and-drop of downloaded log to PS script of the same name.
+* 07-ProcessObjectFlatten.ps1 - Process JSON file into flattened CSV more usable during manual review.
+* 09-Hydra-Collect.ps1 - Run oft used set of collection scripts sequentially with default settings at outset of an investigation.
+"Hydra" because each sub-script "head" is independent, and because it's memorable.
 * 10-Get-BasicTenantInformation.ps1 - Retrieve basic tenant information & settings relevant to further log collection.
 Verify tenant name, licensing level, UAL enabled, etc..
 * 11-Get-EntraIDAuditAndSignInLogs30-P1.ps1 - Retrieve Entra ID sign-in and audit logs using AzureAD and Graph modules.
 Requires at least Entra ID P1 - otherwise logs must be retrieved through admin console.
 * 12-Search-UnifiedAuditLogSignIn.ps1 - Retrieve sign-in log entries from the Unified Audit Log (less detailed but longer retention than Entra ID sign-in logs).